-This week we’re diving into the dance roots of barre class and discussing what it means to be “turned out” or in a turnout position.
+In this blog post we’re diving into the dance roots of barre class and discussing what it means to have your legs “turned out.”
 In class when we stand in first or second position, we are in turnout.
 In first position you might hear your instructor say “heels together, toes apart in a V” or “stand like a slice of pizza could fit between your feet!”
 When in turnout, there are a few more things to think about besides your feet though.
 If you google “turnout” you’ll find this definition:

 In ballet, turnout is a rotation of the leg that comes from the hips, causing the knee and foot to turn outward, away from the center of the body.
 This rotation allows for greater extension of the leg, especially when raising it to the side and rear.
 Turnout is essential to classical ballet technique and is the basis on which all ballet movement follows.